MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## Query Parameters

 A query may depend upon parameters, passed as keyword arguments.
-The parameter values are available in the query though `It`.
+The parameter values are available in the query through `It`.

     chicago[AMT=100000, It.AMT]
     #=>